 Does a move to 16 Gbps Fibre Channel storage networking make sense, when some SAN users are hard-pressed to find a need for the bandwidth that 8 Gbps offers?

 Even though 16 Gbps Fibre Channel (FC) products have been shipping for about two years, the question is still a relevant one for many IT organizations, according to Dennis Martin, founder and president of Arvada, Colo.-based Demartek LLC, a computer industry analyst firm that operates an on-site test lab.
-Martin spoke with SearchStorage to discuss the pros and cons of moving to
+Martin spoke with SearchStorage to discuss the pros and cons of moving to 16 Gbps FC based on extensive testing of FC storage networking technology.

 Fibre Channel users often upgrade as part of refresh cycles, as the price differential for the next-generation of the storage networking technology drops.
 Will they get much benefit by going from 8 Gbps FC to 16 Gbps FC?